Kismara Pezzati: Career (selection)

-2003 - 2008
+2003 – 2008

-Between 2003-2005, Pessatti was a member of the Opera Studio at the Zürich Opera (Oper Zürich), where the opera La Pietra del Paragone by Rossini was produced in 2004, with premieres in Zurich and performances in Mezières and Genoa.
+Between 2003 and 2005, Pessatti was a member of the Opera Studio at the Zürich Opera (Oper Zürich), where the opera La Pietra del Paragone by Rossini was produced in 2004, with premieres in Zurich and performances in Mezières and Genoa.
 In this production, she played Clarice, a role that earned her a contract as a regular soloist for the entity.
 While at the Opera Studio, she performed the role of Mother in the German version of Gian Carlo Menotti's opera "The Consul".
-She also participated in other professional productions at the house - such as roles as Giovanna in Rigoletto by Verdi (a production recorded on DVD), under Nello Santi and scenic direction by Gilbert Deflo; and as Alisa in Donizetti's Lucia di Lammermoor, conducted by Ralf Weikert and scenic direction by Robert Carsen.
+She also participated in other professional productions at the house – such as roles as Giovanna in Rigoletto by Verdi (a production recorded on DVD), under Nello Santi and scenic direction by Gilbert Deflo; and as Alisa in Donizetti's Lucia di Lammermoor, conducted by Ralf Weikert and scenic direction by Robert Carsen.

-In 2005, in the beginning of her contract with the Zürich Opera, she was chosen by Nikolaus Harnoncourt to participate in Monteverdi's L'Incoronazione di Poppea as Nutrice, under his musical direction and scenic direction by Jürgen Flimm.
+In 2005, in the beginning of her contract with the Zürich Opera, she was chosen by Nikolaus Harnoncourt to participate in Monteverdi's L'incoronazione di Poppea as Nutrice, under his musical direction and scenic direction by Jürgen Flimm.
 This production was also taken in concert form to the Royal Festival Hall in London.
 During the same year, she debuted as Filipjewna in Tchaikovski's Eugen Onegin, under Vladimir Fedoseyev and stage direction by Grisha Asagaroff.